Click Here for Our Recommended Antivirus for Your Device

 Parameters of ComparisonMolassesSyrup

-ConstituentsCarbohydrates (sugar and dietary fibers) Fats, Proteins, Vitamins (thiamine, riboflavin, niacin, pantothenic acid, vitamin B6, choline), Minerals (calcium, iron, magnesium, manganese, phosphorous, potassium, zinc, sodium), Water.Sucrose, Glucose, Fructose, D-sorbitol, Saccharin sodium, Water-soluble macromolecules, Acetaminophen.
+ConstituentsCarbohydrates (sugar and dietary fibres), Fats, Proteins, Vitamins (thiamine, riboflavin, niacin, pantothenic acid, vitamin B6, choline), Minerals (calcium, iron, magnesium, manganese, phosphorous, potassium, zinc, sodium), Water.Sucrose, Glucose, Fructose, D-sorbitol, Saccharin sodium, Water-soluble macromolecules, Acetaminophen.

 What is Molasses?

-The word “molasses” is derived from the Portuguese word “melaço”.
+“molasses” is derived from the Portuguese word “melaço”.

 Molasses contain several nutritional ingredients such as fats, carbohydrates, proteins, minerals, vitamins etc. Molasses is used in several food dishes and beverages.